ACMAS/ACMAS-Frontend/README.md

 #### Ensure that the Docker application was successfully built and is running
 - Successful builds will return no errors (red)
 - One of the following messages will appear in your command prompt
+- __Note:__ If you do not flush, only the affected containers will appear

   ```shell
   Running 3/3